-You might be asking yourself, “are crowns good for your teeth?”
+You might be asking yourself, “is it safe to have crowns on teeth?”
 Yes, they are!
 We want to discuss some of the ways dental crowns could help you or someone you care about.
 If you believe you could use one now, please plan a visit to Shorewood Family Dental Care.
 Call us at 815-725-5991.

 Restore the Function of Your Teeth